LineageOS/lineage_wiki/pages/meta/contributing_wiki.md

 Preview your changes - you can see your fork of the wiki at `http://yourusername.github.io/lineage_wiki`.

+{% include tip.html content="If this doesn't work (for example a 404 error-page appears), check in the settings of your repository (https://github.com/\<YOUR-USER-NAME\>/lineage_wiki/settings) under the heading 'GitHub Pages' if a source ('master branch') is selected." %}

 #### Fixing mistakes

 So, you've made your change, and you can look at the wiki on GitHub pages.
 But something's wrong!